existence333/Dance-Planner/README.md

 -----------------------------------------------------------------------------------------------------

-Download and open "planner_v2.0.html" locally using a web browser to access the program. "planner_v2.0" is an HTML file, and is supported by most web browsers.
+Download and open the planner locally using a web browser to access the program.
+The program is an HTML file, and is supported by most web browsers.
 Functionality on mobile devices is un-tested.
 All data is stored locally on the browser.

-> ***To download, go to "planner_v2.0.html" on Github and select "Download raw file" on the top right.
+> ***To download, go to the planner file on Github and select "Download raw file" on the top right.
 The HTML file should download to your device.
 Open it using your desired web browser.
 Alternatively, you can download the
 > entire zip file through Github and unzip the entire folder.***